reyemtm/agol-cache/README.md

 **Work in progress, use at own risk!**

 A simple script to download all layers from an ArcGIS Online Feature Service to GeoJSON.
+This works with ``OBJECTID`` or ``FID`` as the unique identifier field.

 > Inspired by this blog post - https://blog.cartong.org/2019/03/29/harvesting-large-quantity-data-from-arcgis-rest-services-using-tool/